Growth and Bioactive Factors: Injections To Accelerate Healing

 What to expect

-When combined with other factors (HA and amniotic fluid) we see relief of pain and inflammation generally peaking at one month and lasting up to one year in arthritic joints and damaged tissues.
+When combined with other factors (HA) we see relief of pain and inflammation generally peaking at one month and lasting up to one year in arthritic joints and damaged tissues.

 Hyaluronic Acid (HA)